Ahamed-JI-Nabil/nabil-production/README.md

 # Features

-* Use can SingUp with email and password or google or github.
+* User can SignIn and SingUp with email and password or google or github.
 * It contains Active route Navbar
 * Responsive home page.
-* Protected Route.
+* Protected Route etc.

 # Technology Used